 Role of Attorney General of India

-- All the legal matters that are referred to AG by the President, AG advises the Union government upon the same.
+- For all the legal matters that are referred to AG by the President, AG advises the Union government upon the same.

-- Apart from what President refers, AG also performs the duties that are mentioned in the Constitution.
+- Apart from what President refers to, AG also performs the duties that are mentioned in the Constitution.

 The three duties that are assigned to Attorney General by the President are:

-- In any legal case where the government is related to, the Attorney General must appear in the Supreme Court on its behalf.
+- In any legal case where the government is related, the Attorney General must appear in the Supreme Court on its behalf.

 - AG has to represent the Union Government in any reference made by the president to the Supreme Court under Article 143 of the Constitution.

-- AG must also appears in the High Court if any case is related to the Government of India.
+- AG must also appear in the High Court if any case is related to the Government of India.

 Limitations of the Attorney General of India